Nrjnicks/snake3D/README.md

 ##Game Flow
 The game will begin at Main Menu screen where player can choose between Custom level and Procedural level.
 Main Menu screen also has a text box which describes each objectives and characteristics of each level.
-After selecting one of the two level, player may click on ‘Play’ Button.
+After selecting one of the two level, player may click on â€˜Playâ€™ Button.

 If player chooses Custom level, playground corresponding to level 1 is instantiated along with Snake head and two tails.
 After this a Fruit is instantiated at random position inside the playground and snake is assigned with random velocity in 4 planar directions (up, down, left, right).
 Each time Snake eats a fruit, another fruit is instantiated at random position inside playground and a tail is increased in Snake.
 Snake has to eat a predefined value of minimum number of fruits to eat to surpass any level.
 If snake eats equal to requirement, player has now option to jump to next level or continue playing this level.
 If player chooses to go next level, next playground is instantiated and cycle repeats till all Custom levels are completed, after which player wins the game.